Cars submerged as heavy rain causes flooding in Wellington

 "Both these stations recorded more than 25mm/hr – that is a lot of rain," the weather agency said.

+An Emergency Operations Centre has been stood up at Paraparaumu to help respond to this.

+Fire and Emergency shift manager Jill Webley said the callouts on Monday had been "busy but manageable".

 "Take extra care this morning as there may be surface flooding or slips on the road.
-The Heavy Rain Warning is in force until this afternoon."
+The Heavy Rain Warning is in force until this afternoon," MetService said.

 Waka Kotahi NZTA also tweeted, warning motorists of delays.